MockServer

 Why use MockServer as a proxy

-MockServer allows you to record request from the system-under-test or two analysis an existing system by recording outbound requests.
+MockServer allows you to record requests from the system-under-test, or to analyse an existing system by recording its outbound requests.

 This is useful in the following scenarios: